 This course aims to develop critical analysis of issues within health policy, planning and financing and to enable students to devise appropriate health policy responses.
 Students come from a wide range of backgrounds.
 This is a joint programme provided by the School and the London School of Economics & Political Science (LSE).
 The course provides training relevant to countries at all levels of development, although participants are able to specialise.

 Graduates enter careers in global health and national health policy and planning, research, advisory or advocacy roles in governments and international agencies.
+Find out more about our graduate careers and destinations.

 Duration: one year year full-time or part-time over two years.
 Modes of study explained.